Home deposit mastery

 Read: The key to home ownership: know your borrowing power.

 You’ll also need to account for added costs such as solicitors’ fees and government charges on top of your deposit.
 And in many cases, stamp duty.
 You can read UNO’s comprehensive guide to stamp duty here.

 Terms to know:

 - Loan-to-value ratio

 How much money should I have saved to buy a house?

 As humans, we have a tendency to want things right now.
 It’s called instant gratification.
 And while buying a home as soon as the idea enters our heads would be gratifying, the fact of the matter is good things come to those who wait.
-Before attempting to buy property for the first time, it’s a good idea to have saved a lump sum of at least 5% of the value of the home – plus extra savings you may need for stamp duty, conveyancing fees, mortgage registration and transfer fees.
+Before attempting to buying a property for the first time, it’s a good idea to have saved a lump sum of at least 5% of the value of the home – plus extra savings you may need for stamp duty, conveyancing fees, mortgage registration and transfer fees.

 So, if the property you want to buy is valued at $650,000, you’ll need at least $32,500 plus extra savings for the other costs.
 Or, another way to do it, is to look at how much you’ve saved and then work out the value of the properties you can afford to buy.
 You can do this using our how much can I borrow calculator or you can speak with one of our UNO experts.

 Do I need a deposit to buy an investment property?

 When it comes to investing, lenders tend to be more rigid than they are with owner occupiers.
 Most require a deposit of at least 10% of the property’s value.